 - Discouraging workers from making long commutes before and after their shifts.

-- Customising rosters to support individual health factors and lifestyle.
+- Customising rosters to support individual health factors and lifestyles.

 REMEMBER: Workers who are consistently exposed to chemical fumes also need sufficient rest to give their bodies enough time to fully metabolise.